Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 Heavily quantized models are often used by cloud API providers and local model servers like Ollama or MLX.

-The graph above compares different versions of the Qwen 2.5 Coder 32B Instruct model, served both locally and from cloud providers.
+The graph and table below compares different versions of the Qwen 2.5 Coder 32B Instruct model, served both locally and from cloud providers.

 - The [HuggingFace BF16 weights](https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct) served via [glhf.chat](https://glhf.chat).